zhiburt/tabled/README.md

     ));
 ```

-The printed table would be like the following.
+The resulting table would be the following.

 ```text
 *************